PaulTran47/econ-grad-app-deadlines/README.md

 ## Changelog

+04 March, 2025: Corrected all broken programme links and updated some deadlines.

 16 December, 2024: Increased list of schools to 175.

 02 December, 2024: Increased list of schools to 157.